OCEANS APART: Rod Stewart & ATLANTIC CROSSING…………

 With Wood having spent the summer of 1975 ‘guesting’ for the Rolling Stones on US tour dates (taking the place of Mick Taylor who had departed the previous year) and Stewart with another big-selling solo album on his hands, the Faces made it through the tour, but not to the end of the year – Rod putting an end to months of speculation about their future by formally leaving the band in mid-December, the Faces seemingly falling apart due to nobody having the necessary will-power to pull them together.

-Besides, it was hard to stay mad at Rod for long – when you heard him sing ‘give me the beat boys and soothe my soul, I wanna get lost in your rock and roll and drift away,’ with such heartfelt feeling you could forgive him anything.
+Besides, it was hard to stay mad at Rod for long.
+When you heard him sing ‘give me the beat boys and soothe my soul, I wanna get lost in your rock and roll and drift away,’ with such heartfelt feeling you could forgive him anything.

 Even ‘Atlantic Crossing.’